The Cruciferous Vegetable Amplification: Plot

 Sheldon attempts to calculate when he will die, and estimates that he has 60 years to live.
 He concludes that he will miss "the singularity", a point in time in which technology will be advanced enough for him to transfer his brain into a machine and achieve immortality.
 To extend this, he alters his diet, replacing pizza with cruciferous vegetables, beginning with Brussels sprouts.
 He also decides to start exercising, and after Raj points out that Penny jogs, the two decide to go jogging together.

 That night, Sheldon knocks on Leonard's bedroom in distress, claiming to have cholera.
 Leonard dismisses this and thinks he may have appendicitis.
 Before they can go to the hospital, Sheldon breaks wind loudly as a result of the sprouts he had, and the two return to their beds.
 The next day, Sheldon meets up with Penny to go jogging and she attempts to get him to warm up.
 After he fails to touch his toes, she says they can warm up on the run.
 Sheldon jogs down the stairs and falls.
-When Penny tries to help him up, he farts again causing Sheldon to give up eating cruciferous vegetables.
+When Penny tries to help him up, he farts again right in her face disgusting her and causing Sheldon to give up eating cruciferous vegetables.

 As a result of his failed attempts to have a healthier lifestyle, Sheldon creates a "mobile virtual presence device": a robot (a Willow Garage Texai remote presence device) which will replace him, performing his normal tasks while controlled by Sheldon from his bedroom.
 Leonard tries to reason with Sheldon, who then cites Section 74C of the Roommate Agreement, which requires Leonard to assist him in the event that he becomes a robot, which irritates Leonard to no end during the next day.

 At the Cheesecake Factory, the gang spot Steve Wozniak and Sheldon converses with him through the robot.
 Sheldon says he has a 1977 Apple II, and Wozniak says that he would sign it if he had it there.
 Sheldon rushes to meet him but trips and falls down the stairs again, injuring himself and breaking the Apple II.
 Penny is forced to sing "Soft Kitty" to Sheldon's presence device.